-This policy relates to Further Education (FE).
+This assessment policy relates to Further Education (FE).
 A separate policy exists for higher education courses delivered at the College.
+The Recognition of Prior Learning section of this policy refers to all provision types.

-2 General principles
+General principles

 Every programme with work that is assessed and which contributes to the final assessment outcome of a student is subject to effective and valid assessment procedures.
 All assessment must be carried out by suitably qualified/experienced staff acceptable to the College and the Awarding Organisations.